 The $5 billion pastoral industry remains significant to the Northern Territory’s economy.
 Northern Territory’s Cattlemen’s Association President, Tom Stockwell, will discuss the importance of protecting industry, securing their competitive advantage and future projects.

-How the industry balances the need to meet the burgeoning market expectations and opportunities while adhering to the principles and practices of sustainable production and land management is the key question for the NT cattle industry.
+The current key question for the NT cattle industry is how will it balance the need to meet burgeoning market expectations and opportunities, while adhering to the principles and practices of sustainable production and land management?

 President, Northern Territory Cattlemen's Association

 The speed networking session will allow delegates to introduce themselves and swap business cards with those they are seated with and other conference attendees.

 Update on the Territory’s Resources Projects

 The recent $1.6 billion expenditure into planning for major resource projects highlights the continued investment in the sector.
 Key projects include TNG’s $850 million Mount Peake Vanadium-Titanium-Iron Mine and Verdant Minerals Ltd’s $750 million Ammaroo Phosphate Project.

 Hon.
 Ken Vowles,